vectorlang/vector/docs/language-tutorial.md

 	 a := 42;

-Declares a variable named a, and assigns 42 to it.
+declares a variable named a, and assigns 42 to it.
 This is exactly equivalent to

 	 int a;
 	 a = 42;